ndbroadbent/universal_causal_language/README.md

 ## 🖥️ UX as Parallel Computation

-**Revolutionary insight:** Every program with a UI is running parallel computation on both a CPU and a human brain.
+Every program with a UI is running parallel computation on both a CPU and a human brain.

 When you use software, you're not "observing" - you're **executing a parallel program**: